Zift: Plot

 Wandering drunk and intoxicated around Sofia and seeking his old girlfriend Ada, Moth gets to witness the new socialist reality he had only heard about on the prison radio: the look of the city has changed with The Largo and the Georgi Dimitrov Mausoleum, but the nature of the people has remained essentially the same.
 The protagonist meets a variety of bizarre characters, such as drug-doing medics, weird patients and local drunks.
 He ends up in the Saint Nicholas Church, where he meets the priest who had baptized him (Đoko Rosić); the priest points him to Ada's current whereabouts as a performer in a nightclub under the stage name Gilda (a reference to Gilda, as Ada also performs a Bulgarian-language version of Put the Blame on Mame).

 Moth finds Ada, who is now living with Slug, and has sex with her.
 He later reveals to Ada that he is aware of the diamond's location: in Vlad the Bijou's coffin.
 The two go to the graveyard, where Moth first insists to visit the grave of his son.
 However, he realizes that it is another Leonid's grave (his mother had been buried in the same grave very recently) and that he never actually had a son.
 At the same time he notices Slug standing behind him with Ada, who had apparently betrayed him.
 The three head to The Bijou's grave; while digging, Moth kills Slug with his pickaxe, but is fatally wounded and stunned by Ada a moment later.

 Moth wakes up in the gravediggers' shed.
-Realizing his impending death, he asks for his bitumen in order not to die with a foul breath.
+Realizing his impending death, he asks for his bitumen in order not to die with foul breath.
 Tearing the bitumen apart, Moth reveals the black diamond had been stashed within it for all those years.
 He swallows the diamond and dies.